Kernel Treatment Effects with Adaptively Collected Data: NUMERICAL SIMULATIONS

-\section{Numerical Simulations}
+The power proof uses only that \(w_n\xrightarrow[]{p} w_\star\).
+No uniform lower variance bound over random pilot directions is imposed. \end{rem}

+The proof is deferred to Appendix~\ref{app:witness_power}.
+Corollary~\ref{cor:projected_test_power} shows that the test remains sensitive to fixed distributional alternatives.
+The chronology of the method is therefore simple: the first fold learns the witness, the second fold estimates the conditional standard deviation of the projected score using the projected CADR construction, and the resulting normalized statistic is asymptotically valid under the null and consistent under fixed alternatives.

+\section{NUMERICAL SIMULATIONS}

-In this section, we study the empirical calibration and power of our proposed test \textsc{VS-DR-KTE} under \emph{adaptive} data collection.
+In this section, we study the empirical calibration and power of our proposed test \textsc{ADR-KTE} under \emph{adaptive} data collection.
 We observe a stream \(\{(X_t,A_t,Y_t)\}_{t=1}^T\) generated by a bandit-style logging policy \(\pi_t(\cdot\mid X_t)\).
 We evaluate both calibration (Scenario~I) and power (Scenarios~II--IV) at a significance level of \(\alpha=0.05\).
-Additional details and results appear in Appendix~\ref{app:additional_experiments}. \looseness=-1
+Additional details and results appear in Appendix~\ref{app:additional_experiments}.
+Our implementation is available on GitHub.\footnote{\url{https://github.com/houssamzenati/adaptive-KTE}} \looseness=-1

 \textbf{Adaptive data collection.} Actions follow an $\varepsilon$-greedy contextual bandit with per–arm online ridge.
 At time $t$, with features $Z_t=[1,X_t]$, each arm $a$ has $S_a=\lambda I+\sum_{s\le t:A_s=a}Z_sZ_s^\top$, $b_a=\sum_{s\le t:A_s=a}Z_sY_s$, $\hat\theta_a=S_a^\dagger b_a$, and score $q_a(t)=Z_t^\top\hat\theta_a$.
 The propensity is\looseness=-1